High Court Judge stops Schlumberger from operating radioactive storage facility

 However, the Lawyers for the residents contended and maintained that the use and storage of radioactive materials at Houston, EBD could significantly impact the environment and should be moved to a less populated area.

-Kaieteur News – I have written it on this page several times that people with obscure minds write irrational things... more
+Kaieteur News – The High Court has ruled against a foreign company, Schlumberger-Guyana Inc. to building a storage... more

-Kaieteur News – The Opposition has opted for a narrative about discrimination and marginalization and the establishment... more
+Invariably when you visit a Government office you have to wait.
+The waiting is not all that bad if you look around and observe... more

-By Sir Ronald Sanders Kaieteur News – (The writer is Antigua and Barbuda’s Ambassador to the United States of America... more
+By Sir Ronald Sanders (The writer is Antigua and Barbuda’s Ambassador to the United States of America and the Organization... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.